 The SIBC draws upon the resources of the University, comprehensive library research, a distinguished faculty, and a close relationship with the vast network of dedicated Notre Dame alumni, including the International Business Council.
 These opportunities allow SIBC members to expand their horizons and gain international exposure to a variety of business disciplines.
 The SIBC encourages students from all majors and interests to become active members of the organization with the hope of bringing a variety of perspectives to issues regarding international business and economics.

 At the core of the Council are the students.
 The SIBC was founded by a group of undergraduates and has continued to grow under the undergraduate student body.
-Being entirely student-run has allowed students to build upon their education, learn from their experiences, and shape the direction of the Council going forward.
+This unique student-focused and student-led organization has allowed students to build upon their education, learn from their experiences, and shape the direction of the Council going forward.

 “Peace through Commerce” has been an underlying belief and driving force of the Council since its creation.
 Why commerce?
 Because it encompasses every facet of life and relationships, it is blind to boundaries and physical differences, and, in its best form, it seeks to enhance life and living.